Wireless Microphones In Today’s Crowded RF Spectrum

 The radio spectrum for wireless microphones is getting really crowded.
 Really, really crowded.
 And if you’re a producer you should be concerned.

 So why should you be concerned?
-Well because your production is likely a source of a lot of wireless pollution and potentially a could be compromised by technicians who are not familiar with how the RF spectrum is changing and adapting their use of wireless microphones appropriately.
+Well because your production is likely a source of a lot of wireless pollution and potentially a could be compromised by technicians who are not familiar with how the RF spectrum is changing and adapting their use of wireless microphones and other equipment appropriately.

 First, let’s talk about all the different devices now on set that are reliant on good RF communication.